Fresh (2022 film): Plot

-Noa gains Brendan's trust by flirting and pretending to be interested in what human meat tastes like.
-Brendan invites her to dinner and persuades her to taste a lavish meal containing human meat, which Noa pretends to appreciate; she later vomits in her cell.
+Noa learns from Penny that she is the only prisoner who had sex with Brendan.
+She makes herself more alluring and pretends to be curious about the taste of human meat.
+Brendan invites her to share a gourmet dish of human meat with him, which Noa pretends to enjoy but secretly vomits up.
 Meanwhile, Brendan takes Mollie away for harvesting.
-Brendan invites Noa to another dinner, providing her with a pink dress as a gift.
-Before dinner, Brendan shows Noa a hidden compartment filled with items belonging to his victims, indicating he has abducted and murdered dozens of women before her.
-Noa recognizes Mollie's phone among the stolen victims' phones in one of the compartments.
-He feeds Noa breast meat, which Brendan connotes as possibly tasting "familiar."
-Following dinner, Noa persuades Brendan to have sex with her and let her perform fellatio on him; she instead bites off his testicles.
-With Brendan injured, but in pursuit, Noa helps Mollie and Penny escape from their rooms.
-The three encounter Brendan in the kitchen and fight him, then escape into the woods with Brendan pursuing them with a gun.
+Brendan invites Noa to a formal dinner, providing her a pink dress to wear.
+Between dishes, Brendan shows Noa a concealed case containing the belongings of two dozen victims; amongst the trophies, Noa recognizes Mollie's phone.
+Following dinner and dancing, Noa persuades Brendan to have sex with her and let her perform fellatio on him; she injures him by biting his penis.
+Noa helps Mollie and Penny escape their cells while Brendan attends to his injury.
+After using the dumbwaiter to carry multiple-amputee Penny out of the basement, the three fight Brendan in the kitchen, then escape into the woods.
+Brendan pursues them with a handgun.

-In the meantime, before she was abducted, Mollie had shared her location via phone with Paul.
-When he does not hear back from Mollie, Paul follows the location and arrives at Brendan's house.
-However, hearing gunshots fired by Brendan, Paul turns away fearing for his life.
+In the meantime, Paul becomes concerned when Mollie doesn't respond to messages and follows the location of her phone to Brendan's house.
+However, he questions what he is doing and drives away upon hearing gunshots.

-In the woods, Noa, Mollie, and Penny manage to attack him again, with Noa taking the gun and shooting Brendan dead.
-Ann arrives at the house and finds Brendan's body.
-She encounters Noa in the woods and tries to strangle her, but Noa stabs Ann in the neck with car keys.
-As Ann recovers and attempts to strangle Noa again, Mollie bludgeons Ann with a shovel.
-As she and Mollie relax at last, Noa receives a text from a man she went out with at the beginning of the film.
+In the woods, Noa, Mollie, and Penny attack Brendan again.
+Noa takes the gun and shoots him dead.
+Ann arrives, finds Brendan's body, and orders a companion to put it in the walk-in freezer.
+Ann encounters Noa in the woods and tries to strangle her, but Noa stabs Ann in the neck with car keys.
+As Ann recovers and attempts to strangle Noa again, Mollie bludgeons Ann to death with a shovel.
+Noa and Mollie relax at last, and Noa receives a booty call text from a toxic man she dated before Brendan.

 A mid-credits scene depicts five of Brendan's clients in a white room, seated at a table with bleeding human meat at the center.
-A Satanic symbol is displayed during the end credits, indicating that Brendan and his clients are part of a Satanist organisation.